Unique Components of the JD/LLM in Law & Entrepreneurship

 These unique components help prepare students to practice in multiple areas, including transactional, corporate, and litigation, with next generation businesses and startups.

 After their first-year, dual degree students enroll in Entrepreneurship Immersion.
-After taking a fast-track academic course in Durham focused on advising entrepreneurial clients, students venture to a technology hub in the United States.
+After starting a fast-track academic course in Durham focused on the legal, business and regulatory aspects of early-stage company formation, students venture for a week to a technology hub in the United States.
 In the past, students have visited Silicon Valley to meet with VCs, law firms with entrepreneurial practices, and Duke alumni serving as in-house counsel at startups and tech companies like Dropbox, Facebook, Google, TIDAL, and Square.
 Students also enjoy individual networking opportunities and attending a reception with local Duke Law alumni and faculty.
-Due to the pandemic in 2020 & 2021, students took a virtual trip using Zoom.
-In 2023, students will visit New York City.

 The Start-Up Ventures Clinic represents entrepreneurs and early-stage businesses and social ventures on a variety of matters related to the start-up process, including formation, founder equity and vesting, shareholder agreements, intellectual property protection and licensing agreements, commercialization strategies, and other issues that new enterprises face in their start-up phases.
 Students who enroll in the Start-Up Ventures Clinic and Advanced Start-Up Ventures Clinic courses are able to represent a range of early-stage ventures under the leadership of Director Bryan McGann (LLM in Law & Entrepreneurship, 2015).